Updated May 4, 2023

 The table below summarizes the comparisons between TCP vs UDP:

 |Full Form||TCP stands for Transmission Control Protocol.||UDP stands for User Datagram Protocol.|

 |Protocol||TCP is connection-oriented.||UDP is connectionless.|

 This has been a guide to TCP vs UDP.
-Here we discuss the Overview of TCP vs UDP and Explain Head to Head comparison along with key difference.
+Here we discuss the overview of TCP vs UDP and see the head-to-head comparison and key differences.
 You can also go through our other suggested articles to learn more –